imgemp/630Systems/README.md

 Directors - Privilege Manipulation

 ###Encryption/Decryption + Signatures
 All messages are encrypted with [RSA](http://golang.org/pkg/crypto/rsa/)-OAEP.
 The server public key is saved to file in both the WeTubeClient and WeTubeServer (although unnecessary) directories and is loaded at startup.
 All messages between peers are signed with RSASSA-PSS.
 The server is assumed to be trusted; no certificate or signatures exist in the initial client-server handoff.
+Due to message length limits set by go's RSA package, messages are broken up and encrypted individually and then spliced back together.
+The encrypted message length itself is encrypted and prepended to the encrypted message to enable decryption by peers.

 ###Elections
 If all the directors of the video are dropped, a new director is elected.
 The peer with the largest port address is selected in the case of a tie.
 Although a single peer will be upgraded to Director status if all other peers drop, the last man standing will be unable to control the video due to the message passing paradigm.
 To test this feature, simply abort the Go client and perform an operation with any one of the WeTube peers (play, promote viewer, etc.).

 ##Known Bugs
 Encryption/Decryption using Go presented a number of complications, especially when combined with added bugs in the go [websocket]() package.
-For some reasons I have not uncovered yet, the RSA-OAEP encryption/decryption functions complain of exceeding message length even after numerous efforts to present the functions with constant size packets.
-For this reason, the system rejects anything more than 3 peers (the 4th peer is never able to download the set of public keys from the server due to the issue described above).
+For some reasons I have not uncovered yet, the RSA-OAEP encryption/decryption functions complain of exceeding message length even after numerous efforts to present the functions with small constant size packets.
+This error causes the system to reject anything more than 3 peers (the 4th peer is never able to download the set of public keys from the server due to the issue described above).

 There are probably other bugs lurking elsewhere, but it's hard to test for them when you can only run 3 peers at once.

+##WebSocket & TCP Communication
+The browser javascript client and native go client communicate through an unsecure WebSocket connection.
+Since both these parties run natively, it's assumed that they do not present any security vulnerability.
+The go client conducts a single handshake with the HTTP server through a WebSocket simply to obtain the set of peer public keys (and port addresses in this case).
+All communication between peers is conducted through the go clients using tcp.
+Since the WebSockets present some issues when reading/writing large byte arrays, messages are broken up into more manageable packets.

+##Message Passing
+Users are required to be allowed to attempt any action they wish in their browser irrespective of their privilege level.
+For this reason, I could not simply disable buttons based on privelege levels.
+Instead, I used a message passing paradigm where all actions are interpreted as outgoing requests from the user to the peer pool.
+The requests are then validated individually by each peer and returned to the user if the action was legal.
+In this sense, all incoming actions are commands.
+The exceptions to this paradigm are elections/votes, new peer introductions, and dropped connection alerts.

+Within Go, channels are used extensively to take advantage of go's asynchronous subroutines.
+One channel is dedicated to distributing incoming messages to the client, another is used for storing outgoing messages from the client, and set of channels (for each peer) is dedicated to distributing messages concurrently to all peers.

+##Locks
+Locks are used to maintain the integrity of various peer information maps, the peer channels, and the seen map (to track duplicate messages).
+This is necessary in the presence of the concurrent go processes and infinite for loops.

 ##Acknowledgements
 This project was delegated by Emery Berger as Project #2 of the 630 Systems course at UMass Amherst (Fall 2014).